ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 20, 2022 (Day 48): Ropsten Testnet

+Ropsten Ethereum (or “Ethereum Testnet”) is a test network that allows for blockchain development testing before deployment on Mainnet Ethereum.

 #### Fab 19, 2022 (Day 47): Solidity Variables

 Local Variables are declared in a function and are not stored on the blockchain